BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 - produce more lines of code
 - the level of complexity in the code is much higher
 - we have to put the logic for one process in multiple places
-- very hard to maintain the code
+- it is very hard to maintain the code
-- very hard to add features
+- it is very hard to add features
-- Even the number of indentations in the textual process description as well way deeper
+- even the number of indentations in the textual process description is way deeper

-IMHO it is worth the **headache**, that you will **for sure** get if you try to learn `RxJS` and even more worth the money, that the company spends on your learning.
+IMHO it is worth the **headache**, that you will **for sure** get if you try to learn `RxJS` and even more worth the money that the company spends on your learning.

 # Summary